Plus500 is a CFD broker with a trading platform that offers trading of CFDs on forex, indices, options, commodities, ETFs, and shares.

 Leverage on Plus500 is determined by the type of account you have and the asset you are trading.

-The maximum leverage on Plus500 for Retail Account holders is 1:30 for major currency pairs, 1:20 for minor currency pairs, gold and major equity indices, 1:10 for other commodities and equity indices 1:5 for individual equities, and 1:2 for cryptocurrencies
+The maximum leverage on Plus500 for Retail Account holders is 1:30 for major currency pairs, 1:20 for minor currency pairs, gold and major equity indices, 1:10 for other commodities and equity indices and 1:5 for individual equities.

 Plus500 Account Types